 Jeff Bucholtz is a partner in the National Appellate Practice on King & Spalding’s Business Litigation team.
 Mr. Bucholtz joined the firm in 2009 after serving more than six years in leadership positions in the Civil Division of the U.S. Department of Justice, including six months as Acting Assistant Attorney General.
-Mr. Bucholtz has argued more than 25 appeals in the U.S. Supreme Court, most of the federal circuit courts of appeals, and several state courts.
-Mr. Bucholtz’s oral arguments include Millbrook v.
+Mr. Bucholtz has argued more than 30 appeals spanning the U.S. Supreme Court, most of the federal circuit courts of appeals, and several state courts.
+Mr. Bucholtz’s oral arguments in private practice and public service include Millbrook v.
 United States in the Supreme Court, as amicus curiae appointed by the Court to support the judgment below after the government declined to defend the judgment; high-profile matters such as the Valerie Plame Wilson v.
-Libby, et al. civil case in the D.C.
-Circuit; several cases of substantial interest to the FDA, one of the Civil Division’s principal clients, such as Mylan v.
+Libby civil case in the D.C.
+Circuit; a successful False Claims Act appeal in the Sixth Circuit in MedQuest Associates v.
+US;several cases of substantial interest to FDA, one of the Civil Division’s principal clients, such as Mylan v.
 FDA in the Fourth Circuit and Apotex v.
 FDA in the D.C.
 Circuit; and significant district court cases such as Brandon Mayfield v.
 US in the District of Oregon and Steven Hatfill v.
 Ashcroft in the District of Columbia.